onyilam/onyilam.github.io/about.md

 permalink: /about/
 ---

 I am a research scientist at FiscalNote, where I use various NLP/Machine Learning tools generate insights from unstructured legislative and regulatory data.
-My preferred language is Python, R, and Spark, in that order.
+My preferred language is Python.

 ### More Information